Attack on the Pentagon

 “Just a storm, Dick.
 Sit down.”

 Kennedy made a calming gesture towards Nixon, who retreated back to his seat.
-For a moment, all was silent, until the sudden smashing of glass from a nearby room.
-The shattered window to the nearby room revealed a group of three figures, dressed in Pentagon worker uniforms, but their skin pale and rotting, their eyes glowing a bright orange.
+For a moment, all was silent, until the sudden smashing of glass from a nearby door.
+The shattered window to the nearby room revealed a group of three figures, dressed in Pentagon worker uniforms, but their skin was pale and rotting, their eyes glowing a bright orange.
 They screamed with ferocity as they smashed the glass and began to hobble their way through the broken window.

 The four VIPs stood from their chairs, Nixon nearly fainting at the sight of their impending attackers.